forwarderapp/agreements/terms.md

 # 7. Limitation of Liability

-To the maximum extent permitted by law, Content Forwarder shall not be liable for indirect, incidental, or consequential damages arising from use of the Service.
+To the maximum extent permitted by law, forwardX shall not be liable for indirect, incidental, or consequential damages arising from use of the Service.

 ---